smasongarrison/D3mirt/README.md

 > could be independent constructs but that Fairness seems not to be.

-As was mentioned above, the W7Q16 was not included in any of the constructs because the item had measurement problems.
-For example, the short vector arrows indicate high amounts of model violations.
-Moreover, the location of the item in the model also indicates that the item is within-multidimensional and that it does not seem to belong to any construct explicitly.
+As was mentioned above, the W7Q16 was not included in any of the constructs because the item showed signs of measurement problems.
+For example, the short vector arrows indicate high amounts of model violations and the location of the item in the model also indicates that the item is within-multidimensional and that it does not seem to belong to any construct explicitly.

 The `plot()` function allows plotting W7Q16 in isolation using the argument `items` and by entering the number indicating where the item